canmom/canmom.github.io/_posts/crit/baru/2020-09-12-tyrant-5-genocide.md

 ## Last word on Kyprananoke

 How do we apply this to Kyprananoke---where, on the one hand, we have people like the Pranist doing horrifying massacres up close and personal, but on the other, the whole situation is a product of the arrival of Falcrest and the regime they imposed?

 One thing I think the book does very well in making clear is that genocide and 'democlysm' is not one dramatic event (the final drowning of the island) but a protracted event, civil wars and brutal regimes shading into each other, each tragedy producing another.

-Falcresti observers speak of this as 'chaos': 'a chaos made of man'...
+The term 'democlysm' comes from the Falcresti observers, 'a chaos made of man'...

 > Nullsin shuddered.
 >
 > The Kyprananoke archipelago had fallen into democlysm, the word great Iranenna (she’d read her prerevolutionary philosophers, in school at Shaheen) coined for “a chaos made of man.”
 Nowhere in nature could you find bloodshed like this.

-It's easy imagine how this perception would justify Falcrest's brutal 'order'.
+It's easy imagine how this perception---of 'bare life', to look back at the previous article---would justify Falcrest's brutal 'order'.
 But chaos is a sense of unpredictability, and the democlysm is far from unpredictable; it's a very natural consequence of colonial rule.
 (It is also far from true that no such thing happens in nature, as anyone who has read about ant colonies can attest.)

 One thing I found out while writing this was that Barhu's shore trip on Kyprananoke, and the whole sequence with the Pranist, was actually quite a late addition to the story (according to [this Reddit answer](https://www.reddit.com/r/books/comments/ijzl2b/im_seth_dickinson_author_of_destiny_lore_and_the/g3hx62s/)).